National Institute of Health Postdoctoral Scholar - Computational Models of Human Comprehension

 $10,000 - University of Texas at Dallas Office of Sponsored Projects [2019/06–2020/11]

 The project collected and analyzed pilot data for the purpose of testing the core assumptions of the Cognitive Diagnostic Knowledge Tracing psychometric model.

 Neuroscience-Inspired Unsupervised Deep Learning

 $16,000 - Raytheon Technologies [2020/09–2020/12]

-The purpose of this project is to research and develop a new unsupervised deep learning architecture inspired by neuroscience and evaluate the developed model(s) on moderately sized data sets.
+This project involved the development of deep learning architecture architectures inspired by neuroscience and evaluated on moderately sized data sets.